neerajkumar1909/JavaScript/README.md

 # javaScriptClasses_zeroToIntermediate

 # Note :
-Please check index.html file first and see <script> tag , then only jump to classes.js files...
+Please check the index.html file first and review the <script> tag before moving on to the classes.js file.